Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Conley-Zehnder index and index recurrence

 \subsection{Index recurrence and applications}

-The original version of the index recurrence theorem from \cite{GG:LS} asserts that arbitrarily long intervals in the sequence of the Conley--Zehnder indices of the iterates of one or a finite collection of symplectic linear maps repeat themselves infinitely many times up to a shift.
-A more general variant of the theorem which we need here allows for control of not only the indices but also additional real parameters assigned to the maps, which should be thought of as periods of closed orbits.
-In addition, it shows that the sequence of ``recurrence events'' can be made to have a bounded gap.
+The index recurrence theorem from \cite{GG:LS} asserts that arbitrarily long intervals in the sequence of the Conley--Zehnder indices of the iterates of one or a finite collection of symplectic linear maps repeat themselves infinitely many times up to a shift.
+That theorem is closely related and can be derived from various versions of the common index jump theorem \cite{DLW, Lo, LZ}, which is done in detail in \cite{DLWZ}.
+A more general variant of the index recurrence theorem which we prove here (using the approach from \cite{GG:LS}) allows for control of not only the indices but also additional real parameters assigned to the maps, which should be thought of as periods of closed orbits.
+In addition, the new variant shows that the sequence of ``recurrence events'' can be made to have a bounded gap which is crucial for the main results of this paper.

 Thus we consider pairs $(\Phi,a)$ where the ``action'' $a$ is real and positive, $\Phi\in \TSp(2m)$ and set $\Delta:=\hmu(\Phi)>0$.
 Assume that we have a finite collection of such pairs $(\Phi_i,a_i)$, $i=1,\ldots, r$.
 Let us relabel and regroup these pairs putting two pairs in the same group, which we will call a \emph{cluster}, if they have the same ratio $a/\Delta$.
 To be more specific, we will denote the pairs as $(\Phi_{ij},a_{ij})$, where $i=1,\ldots, i_0$ and $j=1,\ldots, j_0 (i)$ with the index $i$ indicating the cluster, i.e., $i=i'$ if and only if $a_{ij}/\Delta_{ij}=a_{i'j'}/\Delta_{i'j'}$.
 We will extend this division into clusters to ``iterated'' pairs $(\Phi^k_{ij},ka_{ij})$, $k\in \N$, by the same rule.
 (In particular, all iterates of a fixed pair are in the same cluster.)
 We call the union $\CS$ of the sequences $a_{ij}\N$ the \emph{spectrum} of the collection $(\Phi_{ij},a_{ij})$.
 In what follows, we denote by $[t]$ the closest integer to $t\in \R$ assuming that $t\not \in 1/2+\Z$.